What is a COA and How to Read It?

 Accuracy: We take our products seriously and therefore require lab testing with unique results in analyzing our products.
 That means assure that our products have no pesticides, chemicals, or other harmful elements.
 Few manufacturers post one analysis much less three.
 But your health deserves Accuracy.

 Transparency: Certificates of Analysis (COA) will be posted on our website.
 All three.
 For each product.
-Let's be clear.
-Each product will have three (3) COA's posted on our website.
+Let’s be clear.
+Each product will have one (1) COA’s posted on our website.
 Period.

 Quality: You need to understand your needs for your Wellness.
-CBD comes from Industrial Hemp so the conditions of ‘the grow' influence the quality of the Hemp.
+CBD comes from Industrial Hemp so the conditions of ‘the grow’ influence the quality of the Hemp.
 And those conditions such as soil, water, method, etc., Industrial Hemp is a vacuum cleaner for elements in soil.
-I'm not kidding.
-They used Industrial Hemp to soak up radiation – called ‘phytoremediation' – around Chernobyl.
-But look at the other side of the spectrum too.
-If the Industrial Hemp is carefully and organically tended, then the resulting Hemp and CBD extract will be of very high Quality.
+If the Industrial Hemp is carefully and organically tended, then the resulting Hemp and CBD extract will be of very High Quality.
 CareBetterDaily!

-As consumers, we want to know the contents in our food, drink, medicine and more.
+As consumers, we want to know the contents of our food, drink, medicine and more.
 As Entrepreneurs, we want to know that the products that we are advocating are safe, well-made and useful.
-So let’s talk about Lab Reports.
+So, let’s talk about Lab Reports.
 What they should have.
 And how you should examine them.

 A legitimate Lab Report is called a “Certificate of Analysis” (COA).

 First of all, make sure that the Report is from a 3rd Party.
-That means that the manufacturing or distribution company does not own an interest nor control the Lab.
+That means that the manufacturing or distribution company does not own interest nor control the Lab.
 If they did, then the company could possibly influence the results in an inaccurate and favorable manner.
 Or it could be a complete and utter fabrication.
-A lie.
-One can merely read the headlines to see Save & Exit how companies can and will lie about their products and ingredients.
-In the case of a CBD Certificate of Analysis, you want to make sure that these harmful ingredients are not in your CBD product:
+One can merely read the headlines to see how companies can and will lie about their products and ingredients.
+In the case of a CBD Certificate of Analysis, you want to make sure that these harmful ingredients are not in your CBD products: